-The character of Jeremy Jackrabbit was inspired by a poster that hung on Rodney’s little brother’s bedroom wall that read, “Jeremy Jackrabbit Juggles Jumbo Jelly Beans.”
-Not only is his brother’s name Jeremy, but ever since he was a child, Jeremy has always loved the color green.
-As the champion of the nation’s first mandatory rainwater harvesting ordinance, Rodney and his wife, Sasha, decided it would be an enjoyable and worthwhile community project to write a children’s book educating students about the importance and ease of rainwater harvesting.
-In the spring of 2010, Jeremy Jackrabbit came to life with the distribution of 15,000 copies of Jeremy Jackrabbit Harvests the Rain throughout Southern Arizona.
+The character of Jeremy Jackrabbit was inspired by Rodney’s little brother Jeremy,who had a poster on his bedroom wall that read: “Jeremy Jackrabbit Juggles Jumbo Jelly Beans.”
+Ever since he was a child, Jeremy has always loved the color green.
+As champions of the nation’s first mandatory rainwater harvesting ordinance, Rodney and Sasha Glassman decided a children’s book would be an enjoyable and worthwhile way to educate students about the importance and ease of rainwater harvesting.
+“Jeremy Jackrabbit” came to life in the spring of 2010 with the distribution of 15,000 free copies of Jeremy Jackrabbit Harvests the Rain throughout Southern Arizona.

 In 2012, Sasha and Rodney published their second book, Jeremy Jackrabbit Recycles the Can in collaboration with the Madison Elementary School District, friends of the Phoenix Public Library, and the Caliber Group.
 That Fall, over 100,000 young people throughout Maricopa County were invited by the Phoenix Public Library, City of Tempe Public Library, and local school districts to submit illustrations for selections of Sasha and Rodney’s book.
 This resulted in the distribution of over 56,000 free copies of Jeremy Jackrabbit Recycles the Can to more than 50 elementary school districts across Arizona.

 With the success of their second book, commitments from additional corporate sponsors and an enhanced partnership with Arizona State University, the publication of the Jeremy Jackrabbit book series has continued:

 - Jeremy Jackrabbit Captures the Sun.

 - Jeremy Jackrabbit Builds a House.